David Milne (artist): Recognition and legacy

 In a 2018 exhibition of his work at London's Dulwich Picture Gallery, the critic Jonathan Jones rated it one star out of five, "very little sign of development ... embarrassingly repetitive."
 Art critic Mark Hudson gave it 4 stars out of 5 and wrote, "I’d rather have minor art like this, that takes you somewhere you’ve never been and from an intensely personal perspective, than much of the repetitive, conventionally "challenging" work served up as major by larger galleries."
 Florence Hallett writing in The Economist said, "The strikingly original Canadian used paint sparingly but to dramatic effect."

+Quotations

+"...the usual way is to brush in the picture broadly, in masses, coming to your more detailed line last....[My} method is the opposite.
+All line is put in detail first...".